 Once you know your dragon is about to brumate, it isn’t as easy as simply checking out of their lives for a few weeks and coming back to care for them once they’ve woken up!

-You’ll want to enact a couple of measures to make sure their brumation goes as smoothly as possible and that they wake up healthy.
+You’ll want to enact a couple of measures to make sure their brumation goes as smoothly as possible so that they wake up healthy.

 If you can, schedule a vet appointment before your dragon is set to brumate to ensure that there won’t be any health issues related to them not eating for an extended period of time.